Explore jobs

 Technology changes.
 Standards update.
 Instrumentation evolves.
 The learning curve for Central Service professionals is steep and ever-changing, and the demands placed on them ever-growing.
 To help professionals stay abreast of rapidly changing medical technology, IAHCSMM offers the Certified Instrument Specialist (CIS) exam, which tests knowledge and recognition of medical instruments, as well as reviewing instrumentation practice skills.
 The CIS exam will test your proficiency in the identification and cleaning of medical instruments, and upon completing and passing the exam you will hold the designation of Certified Instrument Specialist (CIS).

-The Certified Network Computer Technician (CNCT) certification is most common among computer support specialists.
-This certification is awarded by the ETA International.
+The best computer support specialist certification is Certified Network Computer Technician (CNCT).
+The Certified Network Computer Technician (CNCT) is awarded by the ETA International.
 This certification is great to have as it shows an improvement in your competency to perform your role.
 You can earn this certification at the beginning of your career, as it often doesn't require a minimum education level and work experience.
-To become a certified computer support specialist with Certified Network Computer Technician (CNCT), you need to pass the exam.
-Lucky you - certification doesn't require more than two years of work experience.
-Renew certification every 4 year.

-Computer support specialists are most likely to hold a combination of the following certifications: Certified Network Computer Technician (CNCT), Security 5 Certification, and Microsoft Certified Desktop Support Technician (MCDST).
+The most common combination of computer support specialist certifications include: Certified Network Computer Technician (CNCT), Security 5 Certification, and Microsoft Certified Desktop Support Technician (MCDST).

 Learn the basic fundamentals of computer networking & OSI model for desktop support and IT service desk technicians...